trapani and western sicily - what is there to see and do?

 View over western Sicily, from EriceA view over western Sicily, seen from the hilltop town of Erice.

 The Arab influence is more visible in western Sicily than in the rest of the island.
-Some even attribute the origin of the mafia to customs inherited from the Arabs.

 Trapani in the eveningEvening time at Trapani.

-1. Hang Around, Eat and Admire the Seaside Scenery at Trapani
+1. Hang Around, Eat, and Admire the Seaside Scenery at Trapani

 Trapani coastline in the eveningTrapani's seaside promenade, Lungomare Dante Alighieri, in the evening lighting.